Feature 3 – Batch File and Data

 In order to run geocoding or reverse geocoding processes, any user should know which kind of data can be utilized at CSV2GEO.
 First of all, in the batch geocoding and reverse geocoding, fields the user can introduce values by manually typing or by copy-paste the address or geographic coordinates.
 However, there are situations when a large number of values should be introduced and in these situations having all the data into a single file is more convenient from time consuming perspective.
 Moreover, sometimes you may have files obtained in GIS software and in this case by only using few clicks you may get the coordinates that are necessary.

-The file format that CSV2GEO tool accepts is a CSV file.
+The file format that CSV2GEO tool accepts is a CSV or Excel file.
 A CSV file is the abbreviation from comma-separated values and it name mentions, the values in this kind of file are separated using a comma.
 Tabular data are stored in a CSV file as plain text, both numbers and text.
 Inside a CSV file each line having text or numbers is considered as a record and each record has many fields, these fields being separated by commas.
 It should be highlighted that besides commas, there are many other delimiters those separate values in a CSV file.
 Delimiters can include also semicolons, tabs, spaces, etc. The good news is that any type of CSV files is supported by the CSV2GEO tool.
 Consequently, users should not worry about the type of delimiter that is used in their CSV files while using them in the geocoding applications.

 A csv file imported into csv2geo.com must be UTF-8 Compliant and not ASCII compliant.
 To understand the difference, we will demonstrate how ASCII format for csv file leads to wrong geocoding output.